 Next up, you’ll want to create a budget.
 This budget will vary according to your goals and objectives and will determine the size of the mailing list you’re able to target.

 It’s important that you identify the audience you’re going to target.
 Given that you’re hoping to acquire new leads, you’ll need to identify the ideal persons or businesses to contact.

 4. Create a mailing list

-Once you’ve determined your audience, now it’s time to create your mailing list.
-This should be a comprehensive list, which includes all of the necessary contact information.
-You’ll want to do this by using a high-quality lead generation platform like UpLead.
+Once you’ve determined your audience, it’s time to create your mailing list.
+This comprehensive list should include all of the necessary contact information.
+You’ll want to use a high-quality lead generation platform like UpLead.